 Yesterday afternoon I finally decided to tackle one of those tasks that I have been avoiding.

-I grabbed a storage container and some wipes and headed into my newly 10 year old daughter’s room.
+I grabbed a storage container and some cleaning wipes and headed into my 11 year old middle school daughter’s room to tackle something I had been avoiding, but I didn’t really know why.

 In the corner, stood her neglected doll house.